Hariri Institute Research Awards

 - Software development through SAIL in support of existing or translational research

-Note: Upon an award, funds may be carried forward at most one year and by approval only.
+Note: Once awarded, funds may be carried forward at most one year and by approval only.

 - Defining a new area of research, and/or taking existing research in a new direction